 ‘I have a lot of opinions on social media that make me sound like a grumpy old man sitting on the porch yelling at kids,’ he admitted.

 Sorkin isn’t the first person associated with The Social Network to quit the popular site.
 Jesse Eisenberg, who played Facebook’s founder Mark Zuckerberg in the film, joined under a fake name during the film’s production but left soon after.

 ‘I joined under a fake name and was sent a message from Facebook suggesting people I should befriend,’ the actor said.

 ‘One of them was a girl my sister was friends with in high school.
 I don’t know how they found her, no idea.
 I signed off right then.’

 The Social Network won three Oscars for Best Adapted Screenplay, Best Original Score, and Best Film Editing at the 83rd Academy Awards in February.

-This entry was posted on June 24, 2011 at 4:04 pm and is filed under Social Networking Sites.
-Tagged: Aaron SorkinDavid FincherCannesMark Zuckerberg, Computer Addicted, computer addiction, Facebook, The Social Network writer Aaron Sorkin quits Facebook Read more: http://www.metro.co.uk/film/867250-the-social-network-writer-aaron-sorkin-quits-facebook#ixzz1QD4nSrOI.
-You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+This entry was posted in Social Networking Sites and tagged Aaron SorkinDavid FincherCannesMark Zuckerberg, Computer Addicted, computer addiction, Facebook, The Social Network writer Aaron Sorkin quits Facebook Read more: http://www.metro.co.uk/film/867250-the-social-network-writer-aaron-sorkin-quits-facebook#ixzz1QD4nSrOI.